beckymcclain8/bamazon/README.md

 # Bamazon
-Why the project is useful
-How users can get started with the project
-Where users can get help with your project
-Who maintains and contributes to the project

 Bamazon is a CLI node application.
-The user will choose between 2 different files: bamazonCustomer or bamazonManager depending on whether they are a customer or an employee.
+The user will choose between 2 different files: bamazonCustomer.js or bamazonManager.js.

-#Bamazon Customer
+# Bamazon Customer

-If they would like to act as a customer, they will get started by typing 'node bamazonCustomer.js' in their terminal.
+If the user would like to act as a customer, they will get started by typing 'node bamazonCustomer.js' in their terminal.
 This will prompt them with a list of items for sale.

 ![Bamazon Product List](/images/bcproducts.JPG)
 Format: ![Alt Text](url)